juan-vg/perdigueros-tweetmanager/frontend/README.md

 Only execute `npm start` because we have configured npm for install the bower and npm dependencies.
 This command runs the application in 8000 port too.

+There is a file [/app/config.json] to configure the route API and ports of the application.

 ## Contact